300 Longwood Avenue

 617-355-6920 (Office) 617-919-4401 (Fax)

-Before entering the field of bioethics, she graduated from Harvard Law School and practiced law for fifteen years, both at private firms and at Massachusetts General Hospital.
+Before entering the field of bioethics, Charlotte graduated from Harvard Law School and practiced law for fifteen years, both at private firms and in the Office of Technology Affairs at Massachusetts General Hospital.
 She then returned to Harvard for masters-level training in ethics and public health.
-She has been a Fellow at Harvard Medical School (in medical ethics), at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School (in bioethics and law), and at the Saltzburg Global Seminar (in biotechnology policy).
-She has taught ethics at the undergraduate level and has given seminars for local and national organizations in biotechnology, law and ethics.
+She completed her PhD there in May, 2014, with a dissertation addressed to the ethics of professional collaboration in conditions of uncertainty.
+She has taught public health ethics at the undergraduate level.
+She has been a Fellow in Medical Ethics at Harvard Medical School and has served on the Institutional Review Board of the Dana Farber Cancer Institute.
 Her bioethics-related writing has been published in the American Journal of Law and Medicine, Pediatric Critical Care Medicine, and Transplantation Proceedings.
-Her current interests include the ethics of professional collaboration.
-She is completing a Ph.D. at Harvard University.
-Publications